nathankurt/k8s-cert/notes/core-concepts.md

 * Kublet in the kubernetes worker node, registers the node with the kubernetes cluster.
-* When it recieves instructions to load a container or a POD on the node, it requests the container run time engine(docker) to pull required image and run an instance.
+* When it receives instructions to load a container or a POD on the node, it requests the container run time engine(docker) to pull required image and run an instance.
 * Kubelet then continues to monitor the state of the POD and the containers in it and reports to the kube-api server on a timely basis

 1. Register Node